fuzzylimes/mongodb-udemy-course/CourseNotes.md

     * `find` returns array of all matches
     * `findOne` will return back first instance found
 * Can't just use the `_id` for comparison as is, must convert it to a string first.
+* Both `find` and `findOne` are used the same way.
+Always need to provide them an object to query off of.

+## Deleting Records
+* Mongoose calls a delete a `remove`
+* The Model Class supports:
+    * `remove()` - remove a bunch of records with some given criteria
+    * `findOneAndRemove()` - takes a criteria, only deletes first matching record
+    * `findByIdAndRemove()` - looks up an idea
+    * All three of these are basically the same thing, just different ways of deleting
+* An instance of a model only supports the `remove()` method.
+Only removes the specific instance.

 ## Mocha Tests
 * Using mocha for testing automatically gives you access to `describe` function (test case) and `it` method (test step).